Yin Yoga Reclining Twist with Modifications

 Yin Yoga Twist

-In a yin yoga twist as you lay on your back drop your knees to one side weighting the upper body.
+In a yin yoga twist, as you lie on your back, drop your knees to one side, weighting the upper body.
 Support the legs and knees with some padding if they don’t meet the floor.
 You can also place padding between the legs if you have a sensitive lower back.
-Experiment with the placement of your neck.
-Some people like to turn the gaze away from the knees and others like to look straight up.
+You can just experiment with the placement of your neck.
+Some people look away from the knees, and others look straight up.

 Mindful Yin Yoga Foundations Online Training